widelang/draft/README.md

 ### Enums

-Enums are very close to Constants, but you can have behaviour and create it with Generics Type.
+Enums are very close to Constants, but you can have behaviour and create it with Generics Type, or compose it with Union.

-They are created using `#` prefixed to its name.
+They are created using `#` prefixed to its name like constants.

-They're constants are accessed using the Static context with `..`.
+They're constants are accessed using the Static context with `..` preferably, but you can access it with a single `.`.

-⚠️ You don't use `#` when defining the Type, but when assigning values with them it makes it more explicit you are using enums, so in this examples they will be used.
+⚠️ You don't use `#` when defining the Type, but when assigning values with them it can make it more explicit you are using enums, so in this examples they will be used.

 ```lua
 -- Numeric enum